divyanshu12-fullstack/Nooter/README.md

 - Here the contains the seperate running backend and frontend services,
 - this makes them to be started seperately

-### After download the Nooter App on your machine follow -
+### After downloading the Nooter App on your machine follow these steps -

 ## - In Backend - in the powershell put ->  cd .\backend\
 - Once in Backend -> npm install -> npm run dev